Who likes Guinness?!

 - Place tempeh cubes in pan and toss occasionally to mostly brown the sides of the cubes.
 This can be achieved while you’re completing steps 2-4!

-- Meanwhile, heat olive oil over medium heat in a large soup pot and add the celery, mushrooms and carrots.
+- Meanwhile, heat olive oil over medium heat in a large soup pot and add the celery and carrots.
 Saute til softened, about ten minutes.

 - Add flour to the pot and stir to coat.
 Pour in the Guinness and stir well.
 Add the remaining ingredients, herbs and spices, including the tempeh, and bring to a boil.